oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 *Examples:*
 ```
-    Non-normative examples also use this paragraph style but preceded by the text "Example(s)".
+    Informative examples also use this paragraph style but preceded by the text "Example(s)".
 ```

-All examples in this document are non-normative and informative only.
+All examples in this document are informative only.

 All other text is normative unless otherwise labeled e.g. like:

-Non-normative Comment:
+Informative Comment:

 >This is a pure informative comment that may be present, because the information conveyed is deemed useful advice or common pitfalls learned from implementer or operator experience and often given including the rationale.